MrMayo101/qb-clothing/README.md

 Thanks to QBCore for an pretty good clothing menu from the start and shoutout to Nopixel, They are too awesome.

-U can disable the Depth of field by deleting "SetUseHiDof()" in Main.lua:877
+U can disable the Depth of field by deleting "SetUseHiDof()" in Main.lua:877 -- DOF Currently disabled due to problems with saving --

 My Mapping/dev discord https://discord.gg/8SUJN7JXk2